 In the afternoon, my grandmother says she wants to visit her older sister in Donggou village, three kilometers away.
 They have not seen each other for four years.

 I tell her all the villages have been locked down; cars can’t leave, nor tractors.
 But Grandma asks me to take her on the electric tricycle.
-She already asked around and heard that electric vehicles can get around the roads that have been blocked with mounds of dirt.
+She already asked around and heard that electric vehicles can get around earthen barricades on the roads.

-Grandma gets a little angry.
+Grandma starts to get angry.
 Why would she need ID to visit her own family?
 The men become very courteous and ask who we were going to see.
 “Whose children are you?”
 Grandma asks instead.
-Eventually, they figure out that they ought to be calling my grandma “Second Aunt.”
+Eventually, they figure out that they ought to be calling my grandmother “Second Aunt.”

 The men offer to personally escort Grandma into the village.
 Suddenly, I feel that we’re on Grandma’s “turf.”